jasonflorentino/acnh-jukebox/README.md

 It's a Next.js app written with TypeScript and SCSS, set up from [this starter](https://github.com/redimpulz/nextjs-typescript-starter).

 ## To Do, maybe
-💭 Footer content + animate in?
+💭 Prune Next page props
 💭 Determine loop times for more songs
 💭 Background waves
 💭 Load to scroll location of last played song
 💭 Play random song, button similar to in-game buttons
 💭 Play/Pause button?
 Or 'scroll to current song' button?
+✅ Footer content + animate in?
 ✅ Better music looping
 ✅ Use different fonts
 ✅ Update to Next 12